The ultimate Tropical North Queensland destination can be found in Port Douglas, an hour north of Cairns on the East Coast.

 Only a hop skip and a jump away from the Daintree Rainforest, surrounded by beautiful beaches and tropical waterholes, there’s something in Port Douglas for everyone!

-Tropical North Queensland, Australia – Australia Eastern Time Zone UTC +10:00
+Port Douglas is found in Tropical North Queensland, near the top of Australia and follows the Australia Eastern Time Zone UTC +10:00.

 The closest airport to Port Douglas is Cairns (CNS), about an hour south by car.
 Cairns is a major domestic and international airport, with flights arriving daily from all around Australia, as well as many destinations in Asia.
 From Cairns Airport you can either rent a car and drive up to Port Douglas, or book a seat on a shuttle bus.
 Most Port Douglas hotels will be able to arrange a shuttle bus for you.